ibm-cloud-docs/CDN/how-to-https.md

 1. Log in to the machine running the Apache2 server.

 2. Create the challenge response file for the challenge response under `.well-known/acme-challenge/` in the directory for your website content.
 The default location for Apache2 website content is `/var/www/html/`.
-For this example, the challenge response would be placed in the `/var/www/html/.well-known/acme-challenge/` directory.
+For this example, the challenge response is placed in the `/var/www/html/.well-known/acme-challenge/` directory.

    ```
    mkdir -p /var/www/html/.well-known/acme-challenge && \